Hcastro1515/provider_login_ui/README.md

-# flutter_redux_login
+# provider_login_ui

-This project focuses on implementing a login page using Redux for state management
+This project focuses on implementing a login page using Provider for state management

 ## Getting Started